deyavuz/ds105a-spotify-research/README.md

 6) Create a dataframe of these songs
 7) Get the lyrics to to these songs and add them to the dataframe
 8) Create a SQL database, with the foreign key "Artists"
-9) Analyze these songs' lyrics to see whether they have any common themes or differences
+9) Analyze these songs' lyrics through sentiment analysis to see their sentiments
+10) Compare the genders' lyrical sentiments and plot them!

 ### 🎷 Table of Contents
 | NB | Name | Content |